Honorable Matthew Dunlap

 Maine's 49th Secretary of State

 Matthew Dunlap of Old Town was elected by the Legislature to serve as Maine's 47th and 49th Secretary of State.
-He was sworn into office on January 7th, 2013.
+He was sworn in on Jan.
+8, 2019 to serve his fourth consecutive and seventh overall term in office.
+He previously served three terms as Maine's 47th Secretary of State and is the first person to serve non-consecutive terms as Secretary of State since 1880.

 Secretary Dunlap's widely varied professional career has included extensive work as a cook, a bartender and bar manager, radio show host, proofreader, research assistant, waiter, editor, writer, fur trapper, and textile worker.